clsankaran/CS210X-Facebuk/README.md

 We were also thinking about including an Ownable class that would be extended by both Pet and Possession, but the Pet class cannot have two super classes and there is only one simple shared method, so the code duplication is minimal even even without an Ownable class.
-If we made Ownable a interface it would still not reduce code redundancy.
+Making an interface called Ownable would not reduce code redudancy.